selinaZitrone/notebook_demo/Get Started - Obsidian.md

 Check out yourself which settings you can change for your Obsidian vault.
 Just click on the bottom left on the gear icon to see what you can do.
 Settings can be changed for general Obsidian things (Appearance, Hotkeys, ...) and you can control the settings of the core and the community plugins.

+## Hotkeys
+You can individualise all hotkeys within the Settings of Obsidian.
+Some very essential (for my workflow) are:
+- `Cmd o` : Open quick switcher to open and search for files.
+- `Cmd p` : Open command palette to access commands within Obsidian.
+- `Cmd shift f` : Search in all files of Obsidian.
+- `Cmd alt t` : Edit Tasks.

 ## The graph view

 The graph view shows you how the files in your vault are linked with each other.
 For this template vault, the graph looks like this: